Skip to main content

 Founder & CEO, Kayden Connect

-Ashvir Dilrajh is the founder of Kayden Connect, building the internal communications platform that replaces Meta Workplace for modern teams.
+Ashvir Dilrajh is the founder of Kayden Connect, building the internal communications platform that proves leadership messages actually land.

 Share: